-The Greece program is run by Professors Catherine Collins and Jeanne Clark.
+DESCRIPTION: The Greece program is run by Professors Catherine Collins and Jeanne Clark.
 The program has been run 14 or more times since 1990.
 It is hoped that students will share their interest in Greek culture (ancient and modern) and many of the “not to be missed” places -- towns like Nauplia and Olympiada, much loved museums like the Athenian agora and Amphipolis, and the glorious art and architecture like the Parthenon, Delphi, Messene.
 Program days typically begin early, but students have some free time in the afternoons and after dinner.

-There are no prerequisites for participation in the course.
-Past participants have included art majors, biology majors, rhetoric majors, history majors, economics majors, philosophy majors, music majors, chemistry majors, classics majors, theatre majors, English majors, etc. Participants will study the culture of ancient Greece through a focus on their speeches, their literature, and their artifacts (as seen at sites and museums).
+PREREQUISITES: NONE Past participants have included art majors, biology majors, rhetoric majors, history majors, economics majors, philosophy majors, music majors, chemistry majors, classics majors, theatre majors, English majors, etc. Participants will study the culture of ancient Greece through a focus on their speeches, their literature, and their artifacts (as seen at sites and museums).

-You are not required to fly with the group.
+FLIGHTS: You are not required to fly with the group.
 Some people are able to use frequent flyer mails to cover airfare.
 Many people choose to travel for a while at the end of the program.
 You are required to arrive in the Athens airport by the time the main group is arriving; this is essential because the program will leave from the airport to drive about 2 hours south and west to the town of Nauplia where participants will stay for several days as the group explores that area of Greece (Mycenae, Tiryns, Epidaurus, Corinth, and a few points further south).
 You will be instructed on booking your flight after you are accepted to the program.

 - Location: Multiple locations, Greece.